ExanaNetwork/libexana-ts/README.md

 ## Security

-We're using Libnexa in production, as are many others, but please use common sense when doing anything related to finances!
+We're using Libexana in production, as are many others, but please use common sense when doing anything related to finances!
 We take no responsibility for your implementation decisions.